Football clubs

 1971 - 2004

-The club was formed in 1971 as a works team for the local firm STAMCO and initially played friendly matches.
-The club soon entered competitive football and rapidly progressed through the league pyramid, the Southern League Premier Division being the clubs peak.
-However the club struggled on and off the field following their relegation from the Southern Premier and eventually folded midway through the 2003-04 season.
+Established in 1971 as a works team for the local firm STAMCO, the club initially played friendly matches before entering competitive football.
+It quickly climbed the league pyramid, reaching the Southern League Premier Division at its peak.
+However, following relegation from the Southern Premier, the club faced ongoing struggles both on and off the pitch and eventually folded midway through the 2003–04 season.

 Hastings & St Leonards (Hastings FC)